BYE LAWS OF OCCUPATIONAL SCIENCE EUROPE

 SECTION 4.
 TERMS OF OFFICE

-All Executive Board Members may serve on the board for a period of four (4) years (Amended April 2017).
-All are eligible for re-election for a period of two (2) years.
+All executive board members may serve on the board for a period of four (4) years.
+All are eligible for internal re-election for a period of two (2) years.
+The extension of the period must be approved by the other board members on a majority level.

 SECTION 5.
 ELECTIONS